-Be sure to consult your child's physician if there is a prolonged, visible deformity of the affected area, or if severe pain prevents use of arm, leg, wrist, ankle, or knee.
+Be sure to consult your adolescent's physician if there is a prolonged, visible deformity of the affected area, or if severe pain prevents use of arm, leg, wrist, ankle, or knee.

-Contusions, sprains, or strains heal quite quickly in children.
-It is important that the child adhere to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent re-injury.
+Contusions, sprains, or strains heal quite quickly in children and adolescents.
+It is important that your teen adhere to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent re-injury.

 Most sports injuries are due to either traumatic injury or overuse of muscles or joints.
 Many sports injuries can be prevented with proper conditioning and training, wearing appropriate protective gear, and using proper equipment.